gj19866/sc_res/README.md

     []
   []
 ```
-This automaticly creates a rectangular mesh.
+This automatically creates a rectangular mesh.
 The number of elements in each direction is described by `nx`, and `ny`; the lengths in each direction is described by `xmax`, and `ymax`.

 ### GMSH